Meet the Counselors!

 - Build long lasting relationships

 My name is Carrie Berglund and I am one of the school counselors here at CMMS.
-I see students with last names beginning with letters A-K. I'm in my 29th year in the district and have been both a classroom teacher and a counselor.
-This is my 5th year at Cougar Mountain and I am so glad to be at such a supportive and positive school.
-I enjoy spending time together with family and friends cheering for the WSU Cougars (Go Cougs!), traveling, going to concerts, biking, jogging and attending community events.
+I see students with last names beginning with letters A-L. I'm in my 32nd year in the district and have been both a classroom teacher and a counselor.
+This is my 8th year at Cougar Mountain and I am so glad to be at such a supportive and positive school.
+I enjoy spending time together with family and friends cheering for the WSU Cougars (Go Cougs!), traveling, going to concerts, being outdoors, reading mystery books, and attending community events.

-My name is Kaytlin Peterman and I am the school counselor for students with the last names beginning with letters L-Z. This is my 2nd year at CMMS and I am loving being a part of the Cougar Mountain family!
-I am new to the state of Washington and I am from Las Vegas, Nevada.
-In Las Vegas, I was in the education field for 4 years in grades Pre-K-12.
-In the 2017/2018 school year, I completed my counseling internship at Pioneer Valley Elementary School and Challenger High School.
+My name is Kaytlin Peterman and I am the school counselor for students with the last names beginning with letters M-Z. This is my 5th year at CMMS and I love being a part of the Cougar Mountain family!
+I am originally from Las Vegas, NV and was in the field of education for 4 years in grades Pre-K-12.
 For fun, I love to watch hockey!
 My favorite hockey team is the Vegas Golden Knights (GO KNIGHTS GO)!
 In addition to enjoying all things hockey, I love to spend time with my family, read, attend concerts, and overall, just enjoy all that life has to offer!

 We see students individually, in small groups, and in the classroom setting.
 During the course of the school year, it would be safe to predict that we will work with all kids in some capacity.
 Many student concerns are common, ordinary kid concerns that can be handled at school.
 Be assured that if something were to come up that was more serious, parents would be contacted and we would work together to solve the situation.
 Regarding confidentiality information shared with the counselors will remain confidential unless the student is a harm to themselves, a harm to others, or someone is harming the student.